 Backendless Console has been fully re-implemented using ReactJS and parts of console have rather different user interface (for example, Business Logic and Code Generation), but we hope it will be easy to get used to, especially since it provides a lot of new functionality.
 The primary goal of the console rewrite is to support pluggable UI modules which can be installed through the Backendless Marketplace.

 Backendless 4.0 is not backward compatible with the current version.
 This means that an app built with the previous version of the APIs would need to be migrated to run with Backendless 4.
 The number of changes in your app can range from minimal to moderate, depending on the APIs it uses.
 See the "Differences between 3.x and 4.0" section below.

-At the present moment, Backendless 4.0 is going through Beta testing.
-You can experience the new version simply by logging in to Backendless Console and selecting 4.0 in the "backend version toggle".
 If you have an application in the 3.x version of the backend, we added a special data migration functionality to allow copying your app's data from 3.x to 4.0.
 See the "Migrating to 4.0" section for additional details.

 Backendless Console has been rewritten from scratch, it is a brand new product with a lot of minor and some major changes.
 We kept the same overall structure and improved on many parts.
 The console rewrite was driven by our goal to improve developer experience and build a system that would allow future expansion of the platform.